|

 "My lord, my lord, whatever the merman is telling you is

-Earthcrying, "Legolas!
-Legolas!
-My love!
-I have not
+"Legolas!
+Legolas, my love!
+I have not betrayed you!
+Do not

-betrayed you!
-Do not leave me!"
+leave me!"

 Eowyn?

 Yes Eowyn!
-Legolas leapt to his feet.
-"You lie!"
+Legolas leaped to his feet.

-he shouted at the merman.
-"Eowyn has refused you!
-She is
+"You lie!" he shouted at the merman.
+"Eowyn has

-still my wife!
-And she wants to return to the forest with me!
+refused you!
+She is still my wife!
+And she wants to return to

-Come here and fight for her with honour!"
+the forest with me!
+Come here, and fight for her with honour!"

-And when the merman did not move, Legolas waded out into the
+And when the merman did not move, Legolas waded out into the water

-water to confront it.
-"Gimli, Haldir, Berryn," he cried,
+"Gimli, Haldir, Berryn," he cried, "find Eowyn

-"find Eowyn and get her back to the camp!"
+and get her back to the camp!"

-Gimli and Haldir into the stone labyrinth, "it will wrap
+Gimli and Haldir into the stone labyrinth.
+"It will wrap

-its arms around you and try to break your neck."
+its arms around you, and try to break your neck."

-their blades.
+blades.

 "You can swim away now," he said to the merman, "back